roywong013/Data-Structure-Algorithm/data-structures/heap.md

 # Heap

 Heap is a specialized tree-based data structures.
 There are two types of heap: Min Heap and Max Heap.
+In Heap, left and right is not matter, that why lookup is O(n).

 <i>In <b>min heap</b>, the value of <b>parent node</b> is less than or equal to the value of <b>both child node</b>.</i><br>